matthewaptaylor/create-t3-turbo/README.md

 pnpm i

 # Configure environment variables
-# There is an `.env.example` in the root directory you can use for reference
+# There are `.env.example` files you can use for reference
 cp .env.example .env
+cp packages/db/.env.example packages/db/.env

-# Push the Drizzle schema to the database
+# Push the Prisma schema to the database
 pnpm db:push
 ```